Nonlocalized modulation of periodic reaction diffusion waves: The Whitham equation: Introduction

 From Theorem \ref{main} and Lemma \ref{cl_lemma}, we see immediately that the decay rates of Proposition \ref{oldmain} are sharp.
-At the same time, we give rigorous validation through \eqref{ver} of the Whitham equation \eqref{whitham} in the long-time limit.
-However, the sharpened bound \eqref{preconv} shows that we have in fact done considerably more.
-For a corresponding result in the conservative case, see \cite{JNRZ2}.
-See \cite{DSSS} for validation of the Whitham equation in the sense of building a family of solutions existing on asymptotically-large but bounded intervals and close to a given asymptotic expansion involving a given solution of the Whitham solution.
+At the same time, we give rigorous validation of the Whitham equation in two ways.
+The first, more obvious way, is to show through \eqref{ver} that asymptotic behavior consists of modulation by a solution $h$ of the exact Whitham equations.
+Here, as pointed out in Remark \ref{altconv}, modulation in wave number is asymptotically irrelevant, and only phase shift plays a role.
+The second, less direct, but ultimately sharper (by factor $(1+t)^{-1/4}$ to $(1+t)^{-1/2}$ in rate of decay) way, is to show through \eqref{preconv} that {\it a more accurate description of asymptotic behavior is modulation including both phase shift and variation in wave number} by a solution $\tilde\Psi$ of an approximate Whitham equation with rapidly decaying error term (term $\tilde r(t)$ of \eqref{repeat}, together with terms of similar order coming from the difference $\tilde \Psi_x- \Psi_x=O(\psi_x^2)$; see Remark \ref{lastrmk}).
+See \cite{DSSS} for validation of the Whitham equation in the altenative sense of building a family of solutions existing on asymptotically-large but bounded intervals and close to a given asymptotic expansion involving a given solution of the Whitham equation.